Seanski29/ClearAirTurblence-LIDAR/README.md

 # DEVELOPMENT OF AN INSTRUCTIONAL LIDAR-BASED TURBULENCE DETECTION SYSTEM PROTOTYPE

 ## Overview
-The **NAAP (Non-intrusive Atmospheric Analysis Prototype)** is an embedded system designed to simulate and detect Clear Air Turbulence (CAT) using optical backscatter analysis.
+The **LIDAR Prototype** is an embedded system designed to simulate and detect Clear Air Turbulence (CAT) using optical backscatter analysis.
 By measuring the intensity of a laser beam as it interacts with aerosol particles, the system provides real-time turbulence classification (Normal, Moderate, or Severe) for aviation safety research.

 ## Features
 - **Classification:** Uses a lightweight K-Nearest Neighbors (KNN) algorithm running locally on an Arduino Mega.